renato2110/React-Tutorial/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and BASED IN THE TUTORIAL OF [TANIA RASCIA](https://www.taniarascia.com/getting-started-with-react/).

 ## Available Scripts